-In areas of very high insecurity and/or blockade (notably in the Sahel region), 53% of people are in food insecurity, including 21% in a humanitarian emergency with unprecedented severity levels.
-Food prices are higher than the national average and can reach increases of+67% to +100% for oil, +67% to +80% for millet and +70% to +80% for sugar.
-Our partners report a shortage of staple food in most markets in conflict affected areas and price increases on average by around 150% compared to the last five years.
-Conflict intensified in recent months with an increase in towns and populations under blockade/without food (Djibo: 300 000 people, Solan, etc.) due to both non-State armed groups activism and government restrictions (more than 96 trucks were destroyed in a single attack last September).
-OCHA estimates that 1 million people reside in 13 blockaded areas.
-More and more emergency assistance must be provided by expensive helicopter operations in a context of limited resources and access.
-Landlocked areas and/or areas outside State control represent 40% of the territory.
-By the end of September, the lean season response has reached only 21% of IPC4 and 55% of IPC3 beneficiaries.
+In areas of very high insecurity or blockade (notably in the Sahel region), 53% of people are in food insecurity, including 21% in acute food insecurity and in need of humanitarian assistance, with unprecedented severity levels.
+Food prices are higher than the national average and can reach increases of 67% to +100% for oil, 67% to 80% for millet and 70% to 80% for sugar.
+Our partners report a shortage of staple food in most markets in conflict-affected areas and price increases of around 150% on average, compared to the last five years.

+Conflict intensified in recent months with an increase in towns and populations under blockade and without food (Djibo, Solan, etc.) due to both non-state armed groups' activism and government restrictions (more than 96 trucks were destroyed in a single attack last September).
+OCHA estimates that one million people reside in 13 blockaded areas.
+Increasingly, emergency assistance must be provided by expensive helicopter operations in a context of limited resources and access.

+Landlocked areas and areas outside State control represent 40% of the territory.
+By the end of September, the lean season response has reached only 21% of populations in IPC/CH 4 and 55% of populations IPC 3 phases.